mayureshkrishna/springboot-camel-lab/README.md

-# CUSTOMER COMMENTS Spring Boot REST Service with Camel using Maven
+# Spring Boot REST Service with Camel using Maven

 ### Pre-requisites